malramsay64/phd-thesis/03_Dynamics/results.md

 allowing many relaxations to take place, so the jump dynamics are no longer a concern.
-It is possible to also describe the rotational diffusion in this way
+It is possible to also describe the rotational diffusion using the Einstein formalism

 $$ D_r = \lim_{t\to\infty} \frac{1}{2tN}\sum^N_{i=1}\langle \Delta \theta^2 \rangle $$

+@Kim2015 compares the Einstein and the Debye formulations of rotational dynamics in colloidal systems, finding no difference between the formalisms.
+However they make no mention of jump dynamics, so it is possible these didn't play much of a role.

 Comparing the rotational diffusion constant to the rotational diffusion constant